-Analysis reveals that data sent to and from the infotainment and telematics system should be validated against multiple criteria, applying Integrity Checks and Provenance Tracking:

-- Data sent from the system using the CAN bus can only be sent to operator displays. - Data sent from the system using Wi-Fi or radio to external systems can only take the form of telematics (e.g., speed, location). - Values of geolocation or directional data received by the system are checked against recent values; significant differences are treated as indicators of a fault or failure.

-Information from a subsystem of one embedded system (e.g., the engine management subsystem of the powertrain system) should only be received by that system's MCU and (if the architecture uses a central VCU) by the VCU.
+- 4083 applied via enabling systems during manufacturing or assembly.
+These include Consistency 4084 Analysis, Purposing, Offloading, Restriction, and Specialization. - 4085 Analysis reveals that data sent to and from the infotainment and telematics system should be 4086 validated against multiple criteria, applying Integrity Checks and Provenance Tracking: - Data sent from the system using the CAN bus can only be sent to operator displays. - 4088 Data sent from the system using Wi-Fi or radio to external systems can only take the form of telematics (e.g., speed, location). - 4090 Values of geolocation or directional data received by the system are checked against recent 4091 values; significant differences are treated as indicators of a fault or failure. - Information from a subsystem of one embedded system (e.g., the engine management subsystem of the powertrain system) should only be received by that system's MCU and (if the architecture uses a central VCU) by the VCU.
 This applies Predefined Segmentation together with Provenance Tracking.
-Additional mitigation can be provided via Integrity Checks and Behavior Validation.

-Finally, because the connections between the infotainment and telematics system and external systems present an attractive attack vector, that system is a good candidate for the application of Non-Persistence and Integrity Checks.
-Software and configuration data can be refreshed from a "gold copy" upon vehicle start-up; external connections can be set to time out and require validation upon re-initiation.

-Potential cyber resiliency improvements can be analyzed with respect to the motivating scenario using an adversary objective coverage analysis.
-Adversary objectives identified in the NTCTF relevant to that scenario are selected; these include Delivery, Execution, Lateral Movement, Persistence, Command and Control, and Modify.
-Examples of specific actions to achieve these objectives are identified since the actions in the NTCTF are oriented toward enterprise IT rather than CPS.
+Additional mitigation can be provided via Integrity Checks and Behavior Validation. - Finally, because the connections between the infotainment and telematics system and external systems present an attractive attack vector, that system is a good candidate for the application of Non-Persistence and Integrity Checks.
+Software and configuration data can be refreshed from a "gold copy" upon vehicle start-up; external connections can be set to time out and require validation upon re-initiation. - 4102 Potential cyber resiliency improvements can be analyzed with respect to the motivating scenario 4103 using an adversary objective coverage analysis.
+Adversary objectives identified in the NTCTF 4104 relevant to that scenario are selected; these include Delivery, Execution, Lateral Movement, 4105 Persistence, Command and Control, and Modify.
+Examples of specific actions to achieve these 4106 objectives are identified since the actions in the NTCTF are oriented toward enterprise IT rather 4107 than CPS.
 For a CPS, two additional adversary objectives in the Effect stage can be defined: Destroy physical objects and Deceive the system.
-None of the alternatives considered above address these adversary objectives directly; their intent is to interrupt the attack before actions to achieve those objectives can be taken.
+None of the alternatives considered above 4108 4109 address these adversary objectives directly; their intent is to interrupt the attack before actions 4110 to achieve those objectives can be taken.

-I.2 ENTERPRISE IT SYSTEM
+4111 I.2 ENTERPRISE IT SYSTEM

-In this use case, an organization seeks to acquire a workflow system to support a new publicfacing business function for which the organization is responsible.
-The organization is primarily concerned with the possibility of fraud.
-However, the potential for breaches of personally identifiable information (PII) and denial-of-service are also concerns.
-This use case illustrates how cyber resiliency concepts, properties, characteristics, functions, behavior, or constraints can be allocated to different elements in the enterprise architecture.
-Many of the aspects of cyber resiliency which apply to the workflow system will be addressed by the enterprise architecture and such enterprise services as security and performance monitoring, security services, and contingency operations.
-This use case also illustrates ways in which an organization's risk management strategies, both for cybersecurity and for information and communications technology (ICT) investments, affect the consideration of potential cybersecurity solutions.
+- 4112 In this use case, an organization seeks to acquire a workflow system to support a new public- - 4113 facing business function for which the organization is responsible.
+The organization is primarily - 4114 concerned with the possibility of fraud.
+However, the potential for breaches of personally - 4115 identifiable information (PII) and denial-of-service are also concerns.
+This use case illustrates - 4116 how cyber resiliency concepts, properties, characteristics, functions, behavior, or constraints can